python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/help-channel-guide.md

 ### My question was answered.
 What do I do?

-Go ahead and use of the `!close` or `!solved` commands if you've satisfactorily solved your problem.
+Go ahead and use one of the `!close` or `!solved` commands if you've satisfactorily solved your problem.
 You will only be able to run this command in your own post, and no one (outside of staff) will be able to close your post for you.

 Closing your post once you are finished leads to less occupied ones, which means more attention can be given to other users that still need help.